perfsonar/docs/addon_microdep.rst

 A *Large gap* is considered closed when 5 consequtive packets arrive correctly in sequence (``recover:``).

-Event records for *Large gaps* contained a generous collection of data.
-The often more relevant are:
+Event records for *Large gaps* (with event_type = "gap") contains a generous collection of data.
+The often more relevant values are:

   * **Time lost** (tloss): Downtime in packet flow, i.e. size of gap in milliseconds.
   * **Queueing time** (h_ddelay): Difference between average end-to-end delay of 50 (``win:``) packets ahead of gap and the overall minimum delay observed in a sliding window of last 10000 (``slep:``) packets.